arangodb-helper/arangodb/docs/Manual/Upgrading/Starter/README.md

 and stop when the upgrade has either finished successfully or finished with an error.

+### Uninstall old package

+{% hint 'info' %}
+This step is required only if you are in the cases 2., 3. and 4. and it is not required if you are in case 1. (the four cases are described at the beginning of this page).
+{% endhint %}

+After verifying your upgraded ArangoDB system is working, you can remove the old package.
+This can be done in different ways, depending on the case you are:

+- Cases 2. and 4.: just remove the old directory created by the `.tar.gz` (assumes your `--starter.data-dir` is located outside of this directory - which is a recommended approach).
+- Case 3.: just remove the old package by running the corresponding uninstallation command (the exact command depends on whether you are using a `.deb` or `.rmp` package and it is assumed that your `--starter.data-dir` is located outside of the standard directories created by the installation package - which is a recommended approach).

 ## Retrying a failed upgrade

 Starting with 3.3.14 and 3.2.17, when an upgrade _plan_ (in deployment